canonical/nginx-ingress-integrator-operator/docs/explanation/security.md

 Attackers hope to exhaust the service's resources, e.g., memory and CPU cycles.

 The common way to deal with this type of attack is by limiting the number of requests per IP address.
-While it does not prevent all forms of DoS attacks, it is generally an effective mitigation strategy.
+While it does not prevent all DoS attacks depending on the scale of the attack, it is generally an effective mitigation strategy.

+### Good practices

 The charm offers configuration to set a rate-limit by IP address, and an allow list to exempt IP addresses from the rate-limit.
 The allow list is meant for trusted IP addresses, and might issue lots of requests.

-### Good practices
+### Summary

 - Set a reasonable rate limit via the [`limit-rps` charm configuration](https://charmhub.io/nginx-ingress-integrator/configurations#limit-rps).
 - Use the allow list if needed via the [`limit-whitelist` charm configuration](https://charmhub.io/nginx-ingress-integrator/configurations#limit-whitelist)